StollerSystem/Mr._Robogers_Neighborhood/readme.md

 ## Description

-This webpage will take input from teh user in the form of a number, then counting from 0 up to the inputted number will create a sentence of words based on all the numbers counting up.
+This webpage will take input from the user in the form of a single number, however large.
+Then counting from 0 up to the inputted number the page will create a sentence of words based on all the numbers in the range counting up.
+See what silly things the robot says!
+Careful, don't make him mad!

 ## Specs
 * [X] The program will return a range of numbers from 0 to the number input by the user